DarkSorrow/rn-google-signin/README.md

 This approach aims to keep dependencies minimal while providing the raw data you need to implement your app's specific requirements.

+### Q: Why is the iOS implementation in Objective-C instead of Swift?

+**A:** TurboModules don't support Swift natively yet.
+Using Swift would require the code to be bridged to Objective-C, which adds unnecessary overhead and complexity.
+Objective-C provides direct compatibility with TurboModules without any bridging layer, resulting in better performance and simpler integration.

 ## License

 Apache License - see [LICENSE](LICENSE) file for details.